microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 ## Prerequisites

+If you did not receive any training about Well-Architected Framework, you need first to take one of these two trainings:

+* [Well-Architected training for partners][partner-training]
+* [Well-Architected leaning path in Microsoft Docs][docs-training]

+After this, check the next points: select your workload, define the scope and people and resources.

 ### Select the workload

 You should have already seen in the [Well-Architected Introduction][waf-introduction] and [Workshop][waf-workshop] that we are going to work over a specific workload.So the first step is to define which workload we are going to review and gather some basic information about it.
 You may already know everything about your workload, but take the time to document it so anyone can have this information in the same place.